Finance (FNCE) 371

 Corporate finance has undergone tremendous changes in recent years.
-As new global markets open, there will be even more changes and expanding opportunities.
-There will be a significant impact on the role of the financial decision makers.
-In FNCE 370, you worked with the fundamental concepts of corporate finance.
-In this course, you will apply these fundamental concepts to a variety of issues in corporate finance, such as short-term financial management, lease management, and international corporate finance.
-With the aid of case studies, you will apply what you learned in FNCE 370 to real-life situations.
-You will see how corporate finance models are being used in real businesses in which financial or operation managers describe their firm’s financial management systems.
+As new global markets open, there will be even more changes and expanding opportunities, which will affect the role of financial decision makers.
+In this course, you will apply the fundamental concepts in corporate finance (from FNCE 370) to a variety of areas in corporate finance, such as short-term financial management, lease management, and international concerns.
+With the assistance of case studies, you will apply corporate finance concepts to real-life situations.
+Through videos, you will see how managers in real businesses apply corporate finance models in their firms’ financial management systems.

 - Lesson 1: Short-Term Finance and Planning